-Our clinics are open seven days a week, 365 days a year.
-No appointment is ever necessary.
+Our clinics are open for extended hours with no appointment necessary.
 You can check in online first to shorten your wait time.
 We’ll provide the care you need, when you need it, for dehydration and other urgent medical needs.

 What is dehydration?